cape-io/mestartupsolutions/content/pages/about.md

 unpublished: false
 title: About ME Startup Solutions
 ---
-# *ME startup solutions can help you connect the dots*
+# *ME startup solutions connects the dots between startups and investors.
+Our primay area of focus is at the intersection between startups and investors.*

 ## for companies